External Applications

 make alldefconfigs

-This iterates over every *_defconfig file in defconfigs/, loads it, and runs the full build pipeline.
+This iterates over all board/RTOS/app combinations, composes each configuration from fragments, and runs the full build pipeline.
 A summary is printed at the end.
 This is useful for CI.

 Workspace Layout